All Episodes

 Chrysler rolls out SUV after government scolding.

-Just a week after the White House scolded Chrysler for relying too much on gas guzzlers.
+Just a week after the White House scolded Chrysler for relying too much on gas guzzlers, the company is heading to a marquee auto show today to unveil a new SUV.

-You gotta love these guys at Chrysler.
+You got to love these guys at Chrysler.

 Bob Nardelli runs the show there.